Skip to main content

 Work and Energy

-Work is defined as the energy transferred when a force is applied to an object over a distance.
+Work is defined as the energy transferred when a force is applied over a distance.
 In the context of cycling, the work done against drag force translates into energy expenditure.
-The relationship between work, force, and distance can be expressed as W = F * d, where W is work, F is the force applied, and d is the distance traveled.
-This energy expenditure is often measured in joules or calories.
+The relationship between work (W), force (F), and distance (d) is given by W = F * d.
+This concept is essential for determining how much energy the cyclist uses to maintain a constant speed against the drag force over a specific distance.

 Recommended video: